Confirmation of Permanent Residence: A Complete Guide!

 That is what this article will answer and we will also let you in on the entire process of getting a confirmation of permanent residence status!
 Let’s dive in.

-A. How to get a confirmation of permanent residence status?
+A. How do you get a confirmation of permanent residence status?

-If you want to get a confirmation of permanent residence, you have to submit an application at the Permanent Residence Portal provided by the Canadian government.
+If you want to get a confirmation of permanent residence, you have to submit an application using the Permanent Residence Portal provided by the Canadian government.

 In most cases, the permanent residence status can be confirmed